flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 metric(G, G)
 ```

 What should the metric do?
 Of course it should return a score of 100, since the graphs are the same.
-However, as Bram VanRoy shows in this [github issue](https://github.com/snowblink14/smatch/issues/43), hill-climbing Smatch can return a score that is much lower than 100 (e.g., 80), and the score can differ for repeated calculations 🥴:
+However, as Bram VanRoy shows in this [github issue](https://github.com/snowblink14/smatch/issues/43), hill-climbing Smatch can return a different score, which can also differ much for repeated calculations 🥴:

 ```
 # First run: